Enable your LGL Forms account to accept PayPal payments

 - What your donors will experience

-LGL forms makes it easy to create and publish online donation forms (or forms that collect payment for other reasons, such as events, membership registration, or membership renewal).
-LGL forms is integrated with PayPal, a leading merchant account provider and payment processor.
+LGL Forms makes it easy to create and publish online donation forms (or forms that collect payment for other reasons, such as events, membership registration, or membership renewal).
+LGL Forms is integrated with PayPal, a leading merchant account provider and payment processor.

 Create or link a PayPal account

-Next, you'll be prompted to set up a payment processor account.
+You'll be prompted to set up a payment processor account.
 Click the Set up PayPal button to proceed with setting up your PayPal account as your payment processor.

 You can then either sign up for a PayPal account or sign into an account you already have.